OGFN-Open-sourceing/Shop-Looper/README.md

 **Excluded items / item IDs**
-  - 50 items max! - This feature lets you filter comsetics liek BP skins and exlusive items so they dont get used in the generation
+  - 50 items max! - This feature lets you filter comsetics like BP skins and exlusive items so they dont get used in the generation

 **Price Configuration**